 And that’s exactly what 15-year old Landau did: In June 1962, his first published article (“The Woodie Guthrie Newsletter”) appeared in the Cambridge-based folk publication The Broadside.
 His rock criticism career began to flourish during the summer of 1963 when, while working at the Harvard Square record/sheet-music shop Briggs and Briggs, he met rock critic Paul Williams and started submitting features and reviews to his fledgling fanzine Crawdaddy (which became the first US-based, rock-focused magazine in 1966).

-In 1964, Landau enrolled at Brandies, majoring in history and graduating with honors in 1968.
-In 1966, he played guitar in a group called Jellyroll which made some demos – piquing his interest in record production – but decided he’d “never be an exceptional guitarist” and that he was “too much of a perfectionist to work with others,” so he focused on writing about music rather than playing it, going to as many shows as possible and submitting concert/album reviews to publications including The Boston Phoenix and Boston After Dark (both established in 1965), each of which published his pieces regularly.
+In 1964, Landau enrolled at Brandeis, majoring in history and graduating with honors in 1968.
+In 1966, he played guitar in a group called Jellyroll which made some demos – piquing his interest in record production – but decided he’d “never be an exceptional guitarist” and that he was “too much of a perfectionist to work with others,” so he focused on writing about music rather than playing it, going to as many shows as possible and submitting concert/album reviews to publications including Boston After Dark and The Boston Phoenix, each of which published his pieces regularly.

 In late 1967, Landau became the first lead music writer for the newly established biweekly Rolling Stone, writing a regular column, interviewing artists and managing the album-review pages.
 In one bold, infamously controversial critique, the then 20-year old critic lambasted Jimi Hendrix’s 1967 album Are you Experienced for “the poor quality of the songs and the inanity of the lyrics,” writing “what Jimi is trying to get across is such a drag.”
 In another example of his no-holds-barred approach, in April 1968 Rolling Stone published a Landau feature on “the Bosstown Sound” – headlined “The Sound of Boston, Kerplop” – in which he called The Beacon Street Union “inept,” Ultimate Spinach “pretentious” and Orpheus “schlock.”